-It is the practice of the Department to direct a formal complaint to the group best qualified to address the specific area of concern.
+The Department directs a formal complaint to the group best qualified to address the specific area of concern.
 Student or faculty complaints are directed to the grievance procedures in the student or faculty handbooks, complaints concerning research are directed to the Institutional Review Board, complaints concerning Discrimination, Equal Employment or Harassment are directed to Human Resources.
-Each of these bodies is responsible for following up on complaints and maintaining records of the disposition of each complaint.
-Student records related to formal complaints will be kept on file by the appropriate office within the University, including the Vice President for Academic Affairs for student and faculty complaints, the Chair of the IRB's office for complaints related to research, and in the Human Resources office for any complaints made directly to the DPT Program, such as complaints from clinical education sites, employers of graduates, and the public will be maintained in the student's confidential file located in a locked cabinet.
+Each of these bodies is responsible for following up on complaints and maintaining records of each complainant's disposition.
+Student records related to formal complaints will be kept on file by the appropriate office within the University, including the Vice President for Academic Affairs for student and faculty complaints, the Chair of the IRB's office for complaints related to research, and in the Human Resources office for any complaints related to discrimination, equal employment, or harassment.
+Any student complaints made directly to the DPT Program, such as complaints from clinical education sites, employers of graduates, and the public will be maintained in the student's confidential file located in a locked cabinet.
 These files will be maintained in this fashion for a period of 5 years from the time of separation of the student from the University, after which they may be purged, while maintaining confidentiality.